Growing up, my family drilled into my head that the road to success was good grades, a prominent school, and getting a great job.

 YOU are worth it and YOU are capable!

 The truth is that no one who has ever done anything worth remembering had it easy.
-The majority of successful people had to work hard and endure a big process of transformation to have the life they have today.
+The majority of successful people had to work hard and endure a significant transformation process to have today’s lifestyle.

 If you’re thinking of making the switch from employee to entrepreneur, the tools are within your reach.
 All that awaits is for you to take a leap, believe in yourself, and endure.